 I don’t have any cash.

-They’re doing this because they know tourists will be particularly compelled.
+They’re doing this because they know tourists will be particularly compelled to give.

 She’s using her child and I won’t reward her for doing so.
 (Talk about judging, right?!)

-Stepping over them is a decision I have always regretted, and one that has even haunted me a little bit.
+Stepping over that family is a decision I have always regretted.
 I’ve never been able to get that moment out of my head…that moment that I did nothing for a woman and a child.
-I made a rule after that moment.
-I will NEVER, EVER, ignore vulnerable women and a children on the streets.
+Since then I’ve made it a general rule that so long as my safety isn’t put at risk, I will never ignore vulnerable women and children on the streets.
 I will always do something.
 Because regardless of why they are there, THEY ARE THERE.

 But, it’s easier said than done, right?
 Especially when you’re waiting at a red light with a crying baby and no cash.

-Hope for the Homeless came about because Claire felt a tug on her heart that she didn’t ignore.
-Combine that tug with a little Pinterest inspiration, and she had an idea!
-What if she made bags to give out to people we come across in our neighborhoods, street corners and freeway exits?
+Hope for the Homeless is a project my friend Claire is putting together in the Sacramento area.
+I’m really excited to participate, and hope you might also considering being part even if you don’t live in my area.
+Hope for the Homeless came about because Claire felt a tug on her heart she refused to ignore.
+Combine that tug with a little bit of Pinterest inspiration and an idea was born!
+What if she made bags of goodies to give out to people she came across in her neighborhood, on street corners and freeway exits?

 What if people in the Sacramento area pledged to make 2,300 bags before Christmas?
 Just think of the difference we could make in a person’s life!
 A bag says: you matter. you belong. you are not forgotten. you are worth something.

-Plus, for those of you who are uncomfortable with giving cash, (a whole separate blog post could be written on that debate!) this idea still lets you help someone in a very tangible way.
+Plus, for those of you who are uncomfortable with giving cash, this idea still lets you help someone in a very tangible way.

 I know, I know.
 Claire doesn’t mess around.
 2,300 bags is a LOT of bags.
 Which is exactly why we need your help.
 Please consider getting involved.

-If you DO make a pledge, here’s some helpful advice:
+If you DO make a pledge, here are some helpful pieces of advice:

 1. Decide on a budget per bag.
 Mine was about $5.
 You may decide you only have a $1 budget.
 That’s ok!
-One dollar could buy a pair of socks, or a few granola bars and that’s better than nothing.
+One dollar could buy a pair of socks, or a few granola bars.
+That’s better than nothing.

 2. Originally I planned to coupon hunt so that I could cram as much as possible into a $5 bag, but to be honest, the extra work just made me keep putting off the project.
 I decided for this first round to not mess with coupons.
 My hope is I’ll start picking up things on sale as I see them so as to always have a little stockpile of items.